-Specifically, in 2018, the majority if the annual allocation is being directed to repayment of a Section 108 loan for a property in this area.
+Specifically, in 2019, a significant portion of the annual allocation will be directed to repayment of a Section 108 loan to position land acquired with program funds for development of affordable housing in this area.

-The Emergency and Essential Home Repair program serves residents in all of the city and is aproximately 25% of the funding invested directly into housing and housing preservation through the City of Westminster's program allocation.
+The Emergency and Essential Home Repair program serves residents in all of the city and is aproximately 30% of the funding invested directly into housing and housing preservation through the City of Westminster's program allocation.